mantidproject/mantid/docs/source/algorithms/ReflectometryReductionOne-v2.rst

 :literal:`WavelengthMax`, which are both mandatory properties.

-If summation is to be done in Q, this is done after the normalisations and cropping, but again, only if the original input was not already in wavelength.
+If summation is to be done in Q, this is done after the normalisations and cropping, but again, only if the reduction has not already been done.

 Finally, the output workspace in wavelength is converted to momentum transfer (Q).